-Vs. 17 - that is the Spirit of truth -- Lit., "the wind/breath/spirit of the reality/truth".
+Vs. 17 - that is the Spirit of truth -- Lit., "the wind/breath/spirit of the reality/genuine/truth".
 This is not just a "truthful or genuine spirit".
 It is the Spirit, or "breath", of what is real.
-It is the clear, fresh wind which comes from what is real, and carries the fragrance of truth wherever it goes. ...whom the world cannot receive, because it does not behold Him or know Him -- The world is not able to receive, grasp or take this "breath of truth" because it does not perceive or experientially-know Him (1 Cor.
-2:14). but you know Him because He abides with you, and will be in you - The disciples did experientially-know this "breath of fresh air".
-He had been dwelling alongside of them (para), so they were familiar with Him.
+It is the clear, fresh wind which comes from what is real, and carries the fragrance of truth wherever it goes.
+It is like the idiom we have, "a breath of fresh air", only specifically in this context it is opposed to the stagnancy, the dankness and stench of unreality, "phoniness", deception, misperception, and confusion. whom the world cannot receive, because it does not behold Him or know Him -- The world is not able to receive, grasp or take this "breath of fresh air" because it does not perceive or experientially know Him. but you know Him because He abides with you, and will be in you -- The disciples do experientially know this "breath of fresh air".
+He has been dwelling alongside of them (para), so they are familiar with the "smell".
 However, Jesus goes on to say that this "wind of what is real" will actually come inside of them (en) to live.
 What will that do to their lives?
 This is the essential difference of the new covenant.
 The Spirit of God no longer will live only on the outside, "among the people", or "in their midst".
-He will actually come into their hearts to live, and to dispense His character and influence within and through their unique personalities.
+He will actually come into their hearts to live and to dispense His character and influence within and through their unique personalities.